• Skip to main content

 If you applied and were approved for a ParentPLUS or GradPLUS loan greater than 1 week ago, please submit a contact us inquiry if you do not see the loan in BearWeb.
 In addition to the approved application, you must have also submitted a Master Promissory Note and completed entrance counseling for the PLUS loan through studentaid.gov.

-6. I applied for an alternative (private) loan but, why don't I see it applied to my bill?
+6. I applied for a private loan but, why don't I see it applied to my bill?

-If you applied and were approved for an alternative loan, and your lender initiated the certification process more than 10 business days ago, please submit a contact us inquiry.
+If you applied and were approved for a private loan, and your lender initiated the certification process more than 10 business days ago, please submit a contact us inquiry.

 7. Will my bill and financial aid automatically update when I change my enrollment?

-No, if you change your enrollment status (i.e. go from full-time to half-time) you will need to submit a contact us inquiry to ensure that the financial aid award is packaged correctly and disburses in a timely manner.
+No, if you change your enrollment status (i.e. go from full-time to half-time) you will need to submit a contact us inquiry to ensure that your financial aid offer is packaged correctly and disburses in a timely manner.

 8. I want to use my direct unsubsidized/subsidized loan summer eligibility, but why don't I see it applied to my bill?